 Keep track of phone conferences easily with this free downloadable parent-teacher communication log created by veteran teacher and blogger Angela Watson, who explains that “the log is also really useful if you have highly involved parents, as it will help you keep track of their requests and questions.”

 The teacher has unique insight into a child that the parent wouldn’t have without communication.
 Sharing this insight helps all advocates assist students on a positive, progressive path.
 Effective strategies make communication with parents as informative and interactive as possible.
-Every communication exchange, regardless of platform, should reflect a thoughtful, planned approach and is an opportunity which, ultimately, supports students.
+Every communication exchange, regardless of platform, should reflect a thoughtful, planned approach and is an opportunity that, ultimately, supports students.
 With so many great tools at your disposal, you’ve got communication covered.